 - Identify and evaluate market-oriented economic reforms

 Although almost every country now claims that its goal is to participate in global trade, the possible negative consequences have remained highly controversial.
-It is useful to divide up these possible negative consequences into issues involving trade of goods and services and issues involving flows of international capital.
+It is useful to divide these possible negative consequences into issues involving trade of goods and services and issues involving international capital flows.
 These issues are related, but not the same.
 An economy may have a high level of trade in goods and services relative to GDP, but if exports and imports are balanced, the net flow of foreign investment in and out of the economy will be zero.
 Conversely, an economy may have only a moderate level of trade relative to GDP, but find that it has a substantial current account trade imbalance.
 Thus, it is useful to consider the concerns over international trade of goods and services and international flows of financial capital separately.

 Concerns over International Trade in Goods and Services

 There is a long list of worries about foreign trade in goods and services: fear of job loss, environmental dangers, unfair labor practices, and many other concerns.
 We discuss these arguments at some length in the chapter on The International Trade and Capital Flows.

 Of all of the arguments for limitations on trade, perhaps the most controversial one among economists is the infant industry argument; that is, subsidizing or protecting new industries for a time until they become established.
 (Globalization and Protectionism explains this concept in more detail.)
 Countries have used such policies with some success at certain points in time, but in the world as a whole, support for key industries is far more often directed at long-established industries with substantial political power that are suffering losses and laying off workers, rather than potentially vibrant new industries that are not yet established.
 If government intends to favor certain industries, it needs to do so in a way that is temporary and that orients them toward a future of market competition, rather than a future of unending government subsidies and trade protection.